pstolarz/OneWireNg/README.md

 ![Switching transistor parasite powering](extras/schema/parasite.svg)

+To enable the second mode the library needs to be configured with `CONFIG_PRW_CTRL_ENABLED`.

 Choice between the two types is made by selecting appropriate constructor of a platform class.
 For example: